 The Santa Fe railroad arrived in Belen in 1880, when Belen was just a small farming community.
 For the next 25 years, there was little train traffic through Belen, because the main rail line went west from Albuquerque.
 But in 1908 the railroad opened a new line that avoided the steep grades over Raton Pass.
 This new line was the Belen cut-off, and it routed many more trains through Belen.
 Belen began to bustle.

-The rail passengers who stopped in Belen needed a place to get a good meal.
+Rail passengers who stopped in Belen needed a place to get a good meal.
 So in 1910 the railroad built a Harvey House restaurant right by the railroad tracks.
-It was the 86th restaurant in the chain, operated by the Fred Harvey Company.
+It was the 86th restaurant in the chain, operated by Fred Harvey.
 It contained a large lunchroom, a more formal dining room, a newsstand, kitchen facilities, a bakery, and sleeping rooms upstairs for the Harvey Girls who served the meals.